 His mother had a teaching career before taking leave to care for David’s grandmother, who suffers from clinical depression and breast cancer.
 As you can see, David was doing everything he could to earn money toward tuition.
 Blue White gave David that extra help he so desperately needed.
 Please consider making a contribution to Blue White to help more students like Dave "Bridge the Gap"

 David graduated in 2018 and is now a Financial Analyst at JPMorgan Chase & Co in New York City.

-When she found out that I was accepted, she was ecstatic but also nervous because of the cost.
-Patricia knew that she would be the one paying for my college education.
-With no help from her parents or other family members, the thought of taking out such a big student loan was very unsettling.
-However, it is with the help of scholarships and student loans that Patricia gets to live out her dream of attending Villanova.
+On discovering her Blue White acceptance, she was ecstatic but also nervous because of the cost.
+Patricia knew that she would be responsible for paying for her college education.
+With no help from her parents or other family members, the thought of taking out such a big student loan was unsettling.
+However, with the help of scholarships and student loans, Patricia has the chance to realize her dream of attending Villanova.

 Meet Patricia Gresco

 Math & Secondary Education